Fleur de Lis (pilot boat): Construction and service

-Van Deusen went to William H. Webb's ship building Academy.
+Van Deusen went to William H. Webb's ship-building academy.
 He then went into business with his brother James De Witt, under the firm name of J. D. and J. B. Van Deusen.
 They built some notable yachts like the Columbia, which was the second defender of the America's Cup, the Fleur de Lis, and the Fleeting, which sailed in the first ocean race against the Henrietta and Vesta.
 They also built the pilot boat John D. Jones in December 1859.

 On June 28, 1869, the yacht Fleur de Lis went from New York for a cruise eastward.

 On May 21, 1872, Vice-Commodore Dickerson of the Brooklyn Yacht Club took the schooner-yacht Fleur de Lis to be fitted out by David Carll of City Island.
 She also got an entire suit of canvass by J. M. Sawyer.
 Alterations were completed on June 10, 1872.

-On August 28, 1872, Vice-Commodore Dickerson took a large party of ladies and gentlemen, on the Fleur de Lis, to see the a race between the Maude and the W. F. Davide.
-The race started off in the position alongside of the Fleur de Lis.
+On August 28, 1872, Vice-Commodore Dickerson took a large party of ladies and gentlemen on the Fleur de Lis, to see the a race between the Maude and the W. F. Davide.
+The race started in the position alongside of the Fleur de Lis.

-Pilot Franklin B. Wellock purchased and sailed the Fleur de Lis, as a pilot boat for two years, then sold her to parties that converted her into a pleasure yacht out of Boston.
+Pilot Franklin B. Wellock purchased and sailed the Fleur de Lis as a pilot boat for two years, then sold her to parties that converted her into a pleasure yacht out of Boston.

-On June 20, 1876, Arthur Cheney, of the Globe Theatre, arrived from New York on the yacht Fleur de Lis and went to East Boston.
+On June 20, 1876, Arthur Cheney of the Globe Theatre arrived from New York on the yacht Fleur de Lis and went to East Boston.
 She was said to be "one of the finest models afloat."

 On September 6, 1876, Cheney and the yacht Fleur de Lis came into collision with the tug boat John Bacon, off Governors Island.
 The yacht was towed to East Boston for repairs.

 On May 20, 1878, Cheney's yacht Fleur de Lis went into commission after being stored for the winter.
 She was anchored off City Point.

 On June 30, 1878, Irish actor and playwright Dion Boucicault purchased the Fleur de Lis from Arthur Cheney for $7,500.
-She was 80 feet long and 94-tons.
+She was 80 feet long and 94 tons.

-On Dec 24, 1882, the schooner Martha C., ran into Boston pilot boat Fleur de Lis, No. 7 in Gloucester, Massachusetts.
+On Dec 24, 1882, the schooner Martha C, ran into Fleur de Lis No. 7 in Gloucester, Massachusetts.
 The damages to the pilot boat were for $50, which was paid by the owners of the schooner.

 On June 27, 1887, Albert Everson bought Arthur Cheney's yacht Fleur de Lis from the Hichborn & Co. auction for $550.
 She was known as "one of the best pilot boats in the Boston harbor."

 On April 6, 1888, the yacht Fleur de Lis, of the Atlantic Yacht Club, took down a large party to witness a race between the Carrie E. Phillips, L. J. Merritt, Jr., and others.
 The Fleur de Lis was flying the pennant of the Atlantic Yacht Club.